3. It’s All About Brainstorms

 On top of that, the issues we brainstorm about mostly concern the issues we have within the company, so the end result is that we find each and every one of our members truly performing as creators of KAYAC.

 In the page discussing our management philosophy we wrote about how, in order for the members of a company to find working there fun, it’s essential they are the ones creating it.
-If a company is still small, that’s something relatively easy to do – you’d be involved in helping the company grow from a stage where there are few existing rules, giving you more opportunities to actually create the rules.
+If a company is still small, that’s something relatively easy to do - you’d be involved in helping the company to grow from a stage where there are few existing rules, giving you more opportunities to actually create the rules.

 However, as a company gets bigger, you’ll probably discover somebody has already made all the rules for you, leaving you with fewer opportunities to become a rule maker yourself.
 That’s why it’s wise to brainstorm about the issues the company faces, as we do out our camps at KAYAC - it enables a company’s members to naturally start looking at things in the role of someone who is actually creating the company.